Encoding conversion via configuration

 From card-specific to ASCII decimal encoding

 The encoding of the number on the card depends on the card type.
 Since there may be different card types with different encodings in the same project, all numbers need to be converted to a standardized encoding before they can be processed further.
 The standardized encoding used by BALTECH readers is ASCII decimal.

-This conversion step is covered by the project settings.
+This conversion step is covered by the RFID interface component.

 From ASCII decimal to host-specific encoding

 The host system may expect to receive the number in yet another encoding.
 In this case, the reader converts the number accordingly before transmitting it to the host.

 If you need this conversion step, you need a custom host interface component that you can order from us.

 ConfigEditor and ID-engine Explorer show the number after the 1st conversion step